 - Have a problem walking.

-Based on the complex nature of rearing poultry, its important for poultry farmers as well as the necessary Government Department to consider the following analyzed points :
+Given these points and based on the complex nature of rearing poultry, its important for poultry farmers as well as the necessary Government Departments to consider the following analyzed points :

 - Kenya widely practices poultry farming.